-\item With the aforementioned construction, the adversary, for any values of $\alpha_1$ and $\alpha_2$ it chooses, can only retrieve a set of key bits and/or a set of information bits encrypted with other key bits.
-In particular, due to the {\it{reversed embedding order}}, the adversary does not obtain, in the delivery phase, any message bits encrypted with key bits it has seen during cache placement.
-In addition, since $\{K_1,K_2\}$ is independent from $\left\{W_{d_1,s}\oplus K_1,W_{d_2,s}\oplus K_2\right\}$, and is an independent sequence, the adversary can not use the revealed key bits in the cache placement to obtain any information about the bits of $W_{d_1,s}\oplus K_1$ and $W_{d_2,s}\oplus K_2$ that need to be securely transmitted in the delivery phase. \end{enumerate}
+\item With the aforementioned construction, the adversary, for any values of $\alpha_1$, $\alpha_2$ it chooses, can only recover a set of key bits and/or a set of information bits encrypted with other key bits.
+Due to the {\it{reversed embedding order}}, the adversary does not obtain, during delivery, any message bits encrypted with key bits it has seen during placement.
+In addition, since $\{K_1,K_2\}$ is independent from $\{W_{d_1,s}\oplus K_1,W_{d_2,s}\oplus K_2\}$, and is an independent sequence, the adversary can not use the revealed key bits during cache placement to obtain any information about the bits of $W_{d_1,s}\oplus K_1$, $W_{d_2,s}\oplus K_2$ that need to be securely transmitted during delivery. \end{enumerate}

-We now explain the achievability scheme in more detail.
-Let us define $M_c$ and $\tilde{M}_c$ as in (\ref{eq:example4_1}) and (\ref{eq:example4_2}).
-In particular, let